9imanroslan7/tm-test-app/README.md

 * nodeJS
 * 000Webhost as database server

-# Requirement:
+# Features:
-* show no of cases by state based on the selected date
+* can show no of cases by state based on the selected date
-* sorted by in descending order by no of cases
+* data is sorted by in descending order by no of cases
-* show the total no of cases in Malaysia on the selected date
+* can show the total no of cases in Malaysia on the selected date
-* change the selected date and the report will be updated
+* can change the selected date and the report will be updated
-* Data should be retrieved from database
+* Data is retrieved from database (000Webhost database server)

 # Note:
 * Chart.js library for data visualization (chart/graph)